Haunted: No. 10

 I remember how strange it felt to find myself standing there and realizing that I had been wandering around the apartment for several hours in a benumbed, almost fugue state, scribbling my paper all the while.
 Instead of the required ten-page report on a literary work, I had written a thirty-page opus of social and spiritual protest.

 With my mind doing a double-take, I stepped back into the living room.
-As I did, John came out of the kitchen.
+As I did, Charles came out of the kitchen.
 Seeing the shocked look on my face, he asked what was the matter.

-John was chunky and of average height for a male, but the figure I’d seen was more slender and only about four feet tall.
-Visually, it was much like a three-dimensional shadow, dark at the center, lightening to a gray at the edges.
+Charles was chunky and of average height for a male, but the figure I’d seen was slender and only about four feet tall.
+Visually, it was much like a three-dimensional shadow, dark at the center and lightening to a gray at the edges.
 It was humanoid in proportions, although no limbs were distinctly apparent.
 I realized also that I had gotten a few impressions that were not visual but on a “feeling” level.
 The first was of long, straight, dark hair falling over the shoulders; the second was that it was a woman; and the third was that she was lost and lonely.

-But then, with increasing frequency over the next two or three months, we would wake to discover the door wide open.
+But then, with increasing frequency over the next two or three months, we woke to discover the door wide open.
 Many nights, I would check the door the last thing before going to bed to make certain it was securely shut and locked.
 Even so, often it would be wide open in the morning, as many as three times a week.